-The Research Excellence Framework 2014 (REF2014) results confirmed our position as a dynamic research institution and one leading the charge for modern universities in the UK.
-The results reveal the international quality of our research right across the spectrum of health; transforming lives and underpinning the quality of our research-informed approach to teaching and learning.
+Research Excellence Framework 2021 (REF2021) results confirmed our position as a dynamic research institution and one leading the charge for modern universities in the UK.
+SNAM’s research was assessed by unit of assessment 3: Allied Health Professions, Dentistry, Nursing and Pharmacy.
+The results reveal the international quality of our nursing and midwifery research right across the spectrum of health; transforming lives and underpinning the quality of our research-informed approach to teaching and learning.

 Each subject submission was also graded according to the impact of the work, and the research environment, such as the amount of funding received and the number of PhD students in each area.
-A university-wide success story, our results are a testament to the talent that permeates every area of expertise at the University of Plymouth.
+Our results are a testament to the talent within the School of Nursing and Midwifery and that permeates every area of expertise at the University of Plymouth.

 Professor Ruth Endacott

 Professor of Health Informatics

 Professor of Maternal and Family Health